-The final locations chosen for airborne asbestos fibre monitoring were based on the recommended monitoring stations and advice from the Woodsreef Taskforce following consultation with Barraba community.
-The chosen locations for the air monitoring stations are provided in Table 6 and can be seen in Figures 21-25.
+The chosen locations for the air monitoring stations are provided in Table 6 and can be seen in Figure 21 to Figure 25.

-Table 6Air Monitoring Locations
+Table 6 Air Monitoring Locations

-Air Mon hitoring Location
+Air Monitoring Location

 1 - Control - Residence in Tamworth

 2 - Barraba Primary School, Mower (Cricket Nets)

 3 R9 Glenn Riddle Reserve

 4 R19 Boxpark Station

 5 R16 Wynaroy

 6 R14 Camping - F&F Trail

 7 R15 Woodsreef Township (Church)

 8 R11 Picnic Site

 9 R17 Mr Burgess Property

-3.3.16 Contemporary Airborne Asbestos Fibre Monitoring 2013 to 2016
+3.3.17 Contemporary Airborne Asbestos Fibre Monitoring 2013 to 2016

-Two forms of air monitoring activities were conducted between 2013 to 2016.
+Two forms of air monitoring activities were conducted between 2013 and 2016.
 The first form of monitoring related to the Background Monitoring to investigate the significance of airborne emissions of asbestos fibres, before, during and after the remediation of the mine buildings.
 The second form of air monitoring was Activity Based Monitoring where SLR conducted personal exposure monitoring while undertaking recreational activities.
-Monitoring methodology was the same for both Background

-Monitoring and Activity Based Monitoring and followed the methodology outlined in NOHSC:3003(2005) Guidance Note on the Membrane Filter Method for Estimating Airborne Asbestos Fibres 2nd edition.
+Monitoring methodology was the same for both Background Monitoring and Activity Based Monitoring and followed the methodology outlined in NOHSC: 3003(2005) Guidance Note on the Membrane Filter Method for Estimating Airborne Asbestos Fibres 2nd edition.
 The detection limit for this method was 0.01 fibres per mL of air.